GoogleCloudPlatform/getting-started-ruby/3-cloud-storage/README.md

      ACCESS leave it as Reader.
   8. Click the blue "Save" button.

-Open `config/application.rb`, edit the below line to replace `bucket` with the name of your bucket:

-    config.x.fog_dir = 'bucket'

 #### Setup your cloud storage secrets

 In the Web UI: